 Mean score of companies in the Clay Construction Products industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Tarkett reported total greenhouse gas emissions of approximately 1,725,846,000 kg CO2e, with specific emissions of 90,699,000 kg CO2e from Scope 1 and 41,983,000 kg CO2e from Scope 2.
-The company also disclosed significant Scope 3 emissions, totalling about 1,593,164,000 kg CO2e, primarily from purchased goods and services and the end-of-life treatment of sold products.
-Tarkett has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 GHG emissions by 50% by 2030, using 2019 as the base year.
-Additionally, the company targets a 27.5% reduction in absolute Scope 3 emissions within the same timeframe.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to contribute to limiting global warming to 1.5°C. Over recent years, Tarkett has demonstrated a commitment to sustainability, achieving a reduction in emissions intensity, with a notable decrease to 530 kg CO2e/m² in 2023 from higher levels in previous years.
-The company continues to focus on enhancing its environmental performance and reducing its carbon footprint across all scopes of emissions.
+In 2023, Tarkett reported total carbon emissions of approximately 1,725,846,000 kg CO2e.
+This figure includes 90,699,000 kg CO2e from Scope 1 emissions and 41,983,000 kg CO2e from Scope 2 emissions (market-based).
+The majority of their emissions, about 1,593,164,000 kg CO2e, fall under Scope 3, primarily from purchased goods and services.
+Tarkett has set ambitious climate commitments, aiming to reduce absolute Scope 1 and 2 greenhouse gas emissions by 50% by 2030, using 2019 as the base year.
+Additionally, they plan to cut Scope 3 emissions from purchased goods and services and end-of-life treatment of sold products by 27.5% within the same timeframe.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. Over recent years, Tarkett has demonstrated a commitment to reducing its carbon footprint, with emissions decreasing from approximately 2,047,689,000 kg CO2e in 2019 to 1,725,846,000 kg CO2e in 2023.
+This reflects a significant effort towards sustainability in the building products sector, with a focus on both operational and supply chain emissions.

 Access structured emissions data, company-specific emission factors, and source documents